-In the Old Court Radio Theatre Company's new adaptation, JIM CROZIER and DAVE HAWKES return as Holmes and Watson – roles that they have made very much their own – with CYRIL BAGSHAW as Professor Moriarty.
-The supporting cast comprises; BETH WALTERS, SIMON THOMAS, KATHERINE TOKLEY, MARK PRESTON, VINCE WEBB, LINDSAY LLOYD, IVOR JEVONS, JESSE POWIS, M J ELLIOTT and BRIAN ADRIAN.
+In ROGER JOHNSON’s new adaptation for the Old Court Radio Theatre Company, JIM CROZIER and DAVE HAWKES return as Holmes and Watson – roles that they have made very much their own – with CYRIL BAGSHAW as Professor Moriarty.
+The supporting cast comprises; BETH WALTERS, SIMON THOMAS, KATHERINE TOKLEY, MARK PRESTON, VINCE WEBB, LINDSAY LLOYD, IVOR JEVONS, JESSE POWIS, M.J.
+ELLIOTT and BRIAN ADRIAN.

 The play was directed by Roger Johnson and recorded for Hosiprog Productions by David Booth and John Rhodes at Pig Pen Studio.